shakyShane/json-ts/readme.md

-> TS implementation of json2ts
+## json-ts

-Automatically generate Typescript Definition files based on JSON input.
+> Automatically generate Typescript Definition files based on JSON input.
 This allows a frontend to verify it's using a backend correctly & optionally tie it into a CI environment.

 ![json-ts](https://cdn.rawgit.com/shakyShane/json-ts/37ce9b2b/json-ts2.gif)